 Peggy Schooling is the definition of healthy living.
-The 62-year-old college professor has always eaten a mostly plant-based diet, has never smoked, and is an exercise enthusiast.
+She has always eaten a mostly plant-based diet, never smoked, and is an exercise enthusiast.

 She is also a lung cancer survivor.